-- Maximum allowable flue vent length is equivalent to 20 feet [6.1 m] - A maximum of two 90° elbows can be installed in a vertical vent - Each 90° elbow in the vent is equivalent to 5 ft [1.5 m] - Use an approved termination cap as supplied by the manufacturer of the vent - When vent and combustion air are taken through the roof, the exhaust vent should always terminate higher than the combustion air intake, to prevent recycling the products of combustion back into the heater
+- Use an approved 'B-vent' termination cap as supplied by the manufacturer of the approved 'B-vent'. - When vent and combustion air are taken through the roof, the exhaust vent should always terminate higher than the combustion air intake, to prevent recycling the products of combustion back into the heater.